Trump Claims His SOTU Had The Highest Ratings In History. It Didn't

 But despite the president's obsession with ratings, it's worth remembering that methods for counting television viewers are imperfect.
 The New York Times notes that the figures don't include streaming.

-Obama's first official State of the Union, a year into his presidency, drew 48 million viewers and a 29.8 rating — higher on both metrics than Trump's speech on Tuesday.
+President Barack Obama's first official State of the Union, a year into his presidency, drew 48 million viewers and a 29.8 rating — higher on both metrics than Trump's speech on Tuesday.

 Following the president's morning tweet, Fox News Research tweeted Nielsen's viewership numbers for SOTUs back to 1993, along with a photo of Trump.